vseryakov/backendjs/README.md

 Each database may restrict how the schema is defined and used, the db layer does not provide an artificial layer hiding all specifics, it just provides the same
-API and syntax, for example, DynamoDB tables must have only hash primary key or combined hash and range key, so when creating table to be used with DynamoDB, only one or two columns can be marked with primary property while for SQL databases the composite primary key can conisit of more than 2 columns.
+API and syntax, for example, DynamoDB tables must have only hash primary key or combined hash and range key, so when creating table to be used with DynamoDB, only one or two columns can be marked with primary property while for SQL databases the composite primary key can consist of more than 2 columns.

 The backendjs always creates several tables in the configured database pools by default, these tables are required to support default API functionality and some are required for backend opertions.
 Refer below for the Javascript modules documenttion that described which tables are created by default.
 In the custom applications